Update your profile

 The default setting is 'No digest", meaning you receive an email for every post made to every forum to which you are subscribed.
 You may wish to change this to one of the digest options from the "Email digest type" drop-down menu as shown below:

 If you select yes, it will mean that when you post a message to a forum, you will be subscribed to that forum and receive email copies of all messages for that forum.
-You may unsubscribe from any standard forum if you wish, bearing in mind you cannot unsubscribe from any Unit News and Announcements forum.
+You may unsubscribe from most forums if you wish, bearing in mind you cannot unsubscribe from any Unit News and Announcements forum.
 Be warned that for some units with large enrolments you may receive a large number of emails.
 Consider receiving emails in a digest form (described above) instead of individual emails.

 If this is enabled on your Moodle site, it will highlight unread forum messages so you can easily see what is new and what you have already read.
 Most users generally prefer to have this turned on.